Straw Poll

 I think it is unclear whether this was meant to be a female only invite or a newly elected invite only.

-Julie Bixby says:
+6. Julie Bixby said:

 If you want the members of the upcoming council NOT to be “gender connected” (both the men and women) and to think of everyone as a PERSON (not a male or a female) then this gathering couldn’t possibly offend anyone because it was just PEOPLE getting together.
 (It just so happened that all the “newbies” to the council are indeed women-this is neither good nor bad, it just is.)